Who knew that Morocco is just a few centimetres from Barcelona? Not me, that is until I was planning my trip through Spain and looked at a map.

-Who knew that Morocco is just a few centimetres from Barcelona?
-Not me, that is until I was planning my trip through Spain and looking at a map.
-So, on an impulse, we were diverting a week of our jaunt through Spain to a sojourn in Marrakech.
 With no time to research, as we were leaving Australia in a week, I had a quick scan of The Lonely Planet, grabbed the Luxe and Wallpaper guides, booked a riad that had availability and hoped for the best, which to be honest is my preferred way to travel.
+The result I suspect is a burgeoning love affair with this fabulous country.

 Situated on the edges of the bustling old medina the Riad Jaaneman is found down a long dark enclosed laneway that you are unlikely ever to be foolish enough to wander down without the Riad host (who will kindly meet you at the outskirts of the Medina).
 But just when you are starting to think things are going to end badly, a small door opens, that you have to bend to get through, and reveals an emerald green oasis, filled with birdsong.